Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, you know, it's an interesting point.

-The question came up, question came up yesterday, and you're right.
+A question came up yesterday, and you're right.

-The C NBC debate that he's talking about is the one where about 30 minutes into it, Ted Cruz had had enough.
+The CNBC debate that he's talking about is the one where about 30 minutes into it, Ted Cruz had had enough.

 Some inane question about whether somebody wears diapers or not.

-We have been here half hour, and you have and he recited every meaningless, worthless, silly, insulting question everybody had asked.
+know what we have been here a half hour and you have and he recited every meaningless worthless silly insulting question everybody had asked And the place erupted in applause.

 And the moderators at CNBC loved it.

-They were big smiles on their face because they had succeeded in making themselves the story.
+They were big smiles on their face because they had succeeded in making themselves the story, which is what modern-day media wants to do.

 They want to be the story, and they want to be the arbiters.

-So when it was over, it was so bad that the RNC said, Oh, you know what?
+So when it was over, it was so bad that the RNC said, oh, you know what?

 We're through with NBC.